-The substrate concentrations used were selected to approximate the $K{\rm m}$ values determined for each batch of HLMs used.
-Potassium phosphate buffer (100 mM, pH 7.4) was prepared by first diluting 1 M solutions of monobasic and dibasic potassium phosphate with ultrapure water to 0.1 M. The 100 mM solutions were combined in a ~3:1 ratio of dibasic:monobasic potassium phosphate such that the final pH of the buffer was 7.4.
-HLMs at 20 mg/ml were diluted in the reaction mixture to 0.1 mg/ml for incubation with the probe substrate.
-The probe substrate assay conditions were designed by considering the linearity of the reaction and ensuring that minimal (<10%) depletion of substrates occurred over the incubation time course (characterization data on file at the contract research organization).
-Reactions were started by the addition of 20 $\mu$ l of 10 mM NADPH (10×) and returned to the incubated shaker.
-The total incubation volume was 200 μl.
+The substrate concentrations used were selected to approximate the K_m values, determined for each batch of HLMs used.
+Potassium phosphate buffer (100 mM, pH 7.4) was prepared by first diluting 1 M solutions of monobasic potassium phosphate and dibasic potassium phosphate with ultrapure water to 0.1 M. The 100 mM solutions were combined in a ratio (~3:1) dibasic:monobasic potassium phosphate such that the final pH of the buffer was 7.4.
+HLM at 20 mg/mL was diluted in the reaction mixture to 0.1 mg/mL for incubation with probe substrate.
+Probe substrate assay conditions were designed by considering linearity of reaction and ensuring that minimal (<10%) depletion of substrates occurred over the incubation time-course (characterization data on file at CRO).
+Reactions were started by the addition of 20 μ L of 10 mM NADPH (10x) and returned to the incubated shaker.
+The total incubation volume was 200 μL.
 All incubations were conducted at 37°C. Reactions proceeded for 5 minutes (midazolam), 10 minutes (phenacetin, dextromethorphan, and testosterone), 15 minutes (bupropion, diclofenac), 25 minutes (S-mephenytoin), or 40 minutes (paclitaxel).
-At the end of the incubation, $100 \mu l$ of each reaction was terminated with an equal volume of ice-cold ACN containing a cocktail of stable, labeled internal standards.
-Time-dependent inhibition of P450 activities was performed using pooled HLMs with 30-minute preincubation.
-Pooled HLMs (1 mg/ml) were preincubated for 30 minutes with GalNAc siRNA (10 concentrations in triplicate) in potassium phosphate buffer in the presence or absence of 1 mM NADPH at 37°C. Reactions (50 μl) containing potassium phosphate, HLMs, and NADPH were started with 12.5 $\mu$ l of the 4× inhibitor dilution, blank, or 4× positive control inhibitor.
-Mechanism-based selective inhibitors furafylline (1 $\mu$ M for CYP1A2), ThioTEPA (5 $\mu$ M for CYP2B6), gemfibrozil glucuronide (25 $\mu$ M for CYP2C8), tienilic acid (1 $\mu$ M for CYP2C9), ticlopidine (10 $\mu$ M for CYP2C19), paroxetine (0.5 \(\mu\)M for CYP2D6), and azamulin (0.5 \(\mu\)M for CYP3A4/5) were included as the positive controls in triplicate.
-Following the 30-minute preincubation time period a 20 $\mu$ l aliquot was taken from each well and added to 180 $\mu$ l of reaction mix.
-NADPH was approximately 1 mM and the HLMs were 0.1 mg/ml.
-The plates containing the substrate reactions were placed on the incubation shaker and incubated for 5 minutes (midazolam), 10 minutes (phenacetin, dextromethorphan, and testosterone), 15 minutes (bupropion and diclofenac), 25 minutes (S-mephenytoin), or 40 minutes (paclitaxel).
-At the end of the incubation, reactions were terminated by mixing $100~\mu l$ of each reaction mixture with an equal volume of ice-cold ACN containing a cocktail of stable, labeled internal standards.
+At the end of incubation, 100 μL of each reaction was terminated with an equal volume of ice cold ACN containing a cocktail of stable labeled internal standards.
+Time-dependent inhibition of CYP activities were performed using pooled human liver microsomes with 30-minute pre-incubations.
+Pooled human liver microsomes (1 mg/mL) were pre-incubated for 30 minutes with GalNAcsiRNA (ten concentrations in triplicate) in KPi buffer in the presence or absence of 1 mM NADPH at 37°C. Reactions (50 μL) containing KPi, HLM, and NADPH were started with 12.5 μL of the 4x inhibitor dilution, blank or 4x positive control inhibitor.
+Mechanism based selective inhibitors furafylline (1 μM for CYP1A2), ThioTEPA (5 μM for CYP2B6), gemfibrozil glucuronide (25 μM for CYP2C8), tienilic acid (1 μM for CYP2C9), ticlopidine (10 μM for CYP2C19), paroxetine (0.5 μM for CYP2D6), and azamulin (0.5 μM for CYP3A4/5) were included as the positive controls in triplicate.
+Following the 30-minute pre-incubation time period a 20 μL aliguot was taken from each well and added to 180 μL of reaction mix.
+NADPH was approximately 1 mM and HLM was 0.1 mg/mL.
+The plates containing the substrate reactions were placed on the incubated shaker and proceeded for 5 minutes (midazolam), 10 minutes (phenacetin, dextromethorphan, testosterone), 15 minutes (bupropion, diclofenac), 25 minutes (Smephenytoin), or 40 minutes (paclitaxel).
+At the end of incubation, reactions were terminated by mixing 100 μL of each reaction mixture with an equal volume of ice cold ACN containing a cocktail of stable labeled internal standards.